Skip to main content

 This module provides students with two different types of assessment.

-First, students will produce a recorded oral presentation, which applies some of the geopolitical theory or key thinkers introduced in section 1 of the module to a contemporary news story.
-The presentation aims to assess students’ ability to make connections between academic literature and contemporary events, by selecting a relevant geopolitical case study from within and/or beyond the module and using geopolitical approaches to analysis to summarise, assess, explain, and critically reflect on the coverage it has received in the media.
+First, students will produce a pre-recorded oral presentation, which applies some of the geopolitical theory or key thinkers introduced in the first section of the module to a contemporary issue.
+The presentation aims to assess students’ ability to make connections between academic literature and contemporary events, by selecting a relevant geopolitical case study from within and/or beyond the module and using geopolitical approaches to analysis to summarise, assess, explain, and critically reflect on the coverage it has received.

-Second, students will write an essay briefing expert stakeholders on a geopolitical case study of their choice.
-This will draw on the approaches and contents introduced in section 2 of the module.
+Second, students will write an policy brief aimed at expert stakeholders on a geopolitical case study of their choice.
+This will draw on the approaches and contents introduced in the remainder of the module.
 The assignment assesses students’ knowledge and understanding of geopolitical concepts and their application to real world examples, and tests their ability to summarise, assess, explain, and evaluate how geopolitical theories and arguments relate to contemporary geopolitical realities.

 Reading Lists